-The cost of training PTMs varies from hundreds of GPU \emph{hours}~\citep{he_deep_2016} to hundreds of GPU \emph{days}~\citep{devlin_bert:_2019}, which is too expensive for individual researchers and academic labs to afford.
-Most pre-trained models are provided by technical tycoons, including PyTorch Hub~\footnote{\url{https://pytorch.org/hub/}}, TensorFlow Hub~\footnote{\url{https://www.tensorflow.org/hub}} and HuggingFace Transformer Models~\footnote{\url{https://huggingface.co/models}}.
-A collection of pre-trained models is called a ``pre-trained model hub'' (PTM Hub), which has become an indispensable ingredient in practitioners' daily development.
-Take the HuggingFace Transformer library~\citep{wolf_transformers:_2020} for example, the most popular BERT model~\citep{devlin_bert:_2019} is downloaded over $80$ million times every month!
+The cost of training PTMs varies from hundreds of GPU hours~\citep{he_deep_2016} to hundreds of GPU days~\citep{devlin_bert:_2019}, which can be prohibitively expensive for individual researchers and academic labs.
+Most pre-trained models are provided by central repositories, including PyTorch Hub,\footnote{\url{https://pytorch.org/hub/}} TensorFlow Hub,\footnote{\url{https://www.tensorflow.org/hub}} and HuggingFace Transformer Models.\footnote{\url{https://huggingface.co/models}} Such collections of pre-trained models are called a ``pre-trained model hubs'' (PTM hubs), and they have become very popular; for example, the HuggingFace Transformer library~\citep{wolf_transformers:_2020}, the most popular BERT model~\citep{devlin_bert:_2019} is currently being downloaded over $80$ million times every month.

-Although technical tycoons spend enormous costs on providing a rich PTM Hub for the public, it is somewhat embarrassing that practitioners usually \emph{pick just one PTM by popularity}, meaning that the whole PTM Hub is insufficiently exploited.
-Figure~\ref{fig:download} analyzes the monthly downloads of popular PTMs in the HuggingFace Transformer library.
-Except for several popular models, most PTMs in the hub are seldomly exploited.
-The situation in PyTorch Hub and TensorFlow Hub is quite the same: several popular PTMs are frequently downloaded while others receive little attention.
+Although centralized repositories spend enormous resources to provide large-scale PTM hubs to the public, it turns out that practitioners often pick the most popular PTM, meaning that the whole PTM hub is insufficiently exploited.
+Figure~\ref{fig:download} analyzes the monthly downloads of PTMs in the HuggingFace Transformer hub.
+Beyond several popular models the remaining PTMs in the hub are seldom downloaded.
+The statistics in PyTorch Hub and TensorFlow Hub are essentially the same---several popular PTMs dominate the rest.